 Take at least 3 practice tests – one per month.
 For each month of your summer break, we recommend taking a full-fledged practice exam.
 Whether you are planning to take the SAT or the ACT, both testing organizations provide practice tests online for free.
 Time yourself according to the official test length guidelines to get an accurate idea of what sections may need revisiting.
 The answers themselves are all provided as well, so you can immediately check your score afterwards and analyze the results.
 Here are some helpful links:

 Familiarize yourself with test dates.
 Both the SAT and the ACT require students to register in advance, so keep an eye out for upcoming deadlines.
 Here are some important dates we recommend marking down on your calendar:

 July 26, 2019: Registration deadline for the August 24th exam.

 September 6, 2019: Registration deadline for the October 5th exam.

 June 14, 2019: Registration deadline for the July 13th exam.*

 August 16, 2019: Registration deadline for the September 14th exam.

 *This date is not offered in certain states, so be sure to check the full test date schedules below.

 Spending time towards test preparation can have a considerable impact on a student's scores.
 From all of us here at Tutor Doctor, we wish you the best of luck!
-For more information about our convenient in-home test preparation programs, click here.
+For more information about our convenient in-home and online test preparation programs, click here.